 GENERAL EDUCATION AND CORE CURRICULUM

-The foundations curriculum for all incoming students begins with the College’s flagship course, INT100 A Sense of Place.
-This 3-credit, two-week intensive course immerses students in interdisciplinary study of the culture, community, literature, ecology, and traditional skills of northern Vermont.
-In the semesters following this two-week intensive, students will typically enroll in:
+The foundations curriculum for all incoming students begins with Sterling’s flagship course, INT100A A Sense of Place: Expedition I. This 3-credit, two-week, intensive course immerses students in interdisciplinary study of the culture, community, literature, ecology, and traditional skills of northern Vermont.
+In the two semesters following this two-week intensive, students will typically enroll in:

 - Humanities — 6 credits

 - Natural Sciences — 6 credits

 - Social Sciences — 6 credits